First Russian circumnavigation: Shared voyage to Hawaii

-On June 8 at 9 am the Hawaii island became visible (Krusenstern called it "Ovagi", and Lisyansky – "Ovigi"), and the vessels arrived at the shore around 2 pm.
-Locals on boats approached the ships and started to suggest small things for exchange.
-Thus, for a night, both sloops moved away from the coast and drifted nearby.
-On June 9 the aborigines brought in a 2½-pound pig.
-However, both sides could not set up a deal because locals asked for clothes that the crews did not have.
-At the same time, a big leak opened on Nadezhda because the draft of the vessel decreased as the reserves depleted, and decayed caulking on the waterline scattered in the air.
-Sailors had to pump off the water once or even twice a day.
-Krusenstern was horrified by the fact that all Hawaiians whom he met had apparent signs of the diseases (sexually transmitted or dermatitis caused by excessive use of cava).
-Frenchman Cabri who wanted to board off and return to Nuku Hiva, also disdained the "scabby Hawaiians" (as described by Levenstern) and decided to continue his trip to Kamchatka.
+On June 8, Hawaii was sighted.
+Locals paddled to the ships and suggested some trades.
+That night, the sloops drifted near the coast.
+On June 9, the Hawaiians brought out a pig, but the deal fell through because they asked for clothes that the crews did not have.
+The Nadezhda sprung a leak as her reserves depleted, and decayed caulking on the waterline scattered in the air.
+Sailors had to pump off the water sometimes twice a day.
+Krusenstern was horrified by the poor health of the Hawaiians, who were riddled with diseases (sexually transmitted or dermatitis caused by excessive use of cava).
+Cabri, who wanted to leave and return to Nuku-Hiva, also disdained the "scabby Hawaiians" (as described by Levenstern) and decided to continue to Kamchatka.
 After reaching Kealakekua Bay, Krusenstern ordered Espenberg to conduct a thorough medical examination.
-The results showed that the vessels might travel directly to Russian possessions because stocks on board allowed it.
-On June 10 at 8 pm Nadezhda returned to the sea.
+Without making new trades, on June 10 at 8 pm, the Nadezhda returned to the sea.